MizterB/RetroPie-Setup-Ubuntu/README.md

 ## A Note on Exiting and Restarting EmulationStation

-This setup uses a desktop environment called `Openbox` to bootstrap the start of `EmulationStation`.
+This setup uses a desktop environment called Openbox to bootstrap the start of EmulationStation.
 This is done to ensure that EmulationStation is consistently launched in full screen and the foreground.

 As a consequence of this setup, when you exit EmulationStation, you will be faced with a black screen instead of a terminal prompt.
 To return to a terminal prompt, right-click the mouse and a pop-up menu will appear.
-Click `Exit`, then click `Exit` again to confirm.
-You are now in a terminal.
+Click `Terminal emulator` to open a terminal.

-Because EmulationStation requires a desktop environment, to restart it, we'll need to first start Openbox.
+When you are done working in the terminal, type `exit` and you will return to the black screen `Openbox` environment.

-Therefore, the easiest way to restart EmulationStation is to type:
+The easiest way to restart EmulationStation is to restart Openbox.
+To do so, right-click the mouse and a pop-up menu will appear.
+Click `Exit`.

+Depending on the environment configuration, one of two things will happen:

+- Openbox will exit and then restart, thereby restarting EmulationStation;

+  **or**,
+- Openbox will exit and return to a terminal prompt.
+In this case, to restart Openbox, type:

   `startx`

 ## Optional Scripts